5 Most Effective Float Fishing Leader Setups Used By Pro River Guides

 I know for a fact that in some situations, guys that run their mainline all the way down to the bottom swivel will be spooking some fish that see the line.

-You should never run your high-viz line down to the lower swivel as some websites suggest, this often results in fewer fish hooked.
+You should never run your high-viz line down to the lower swivel.
+This often results in fewer fish hooked.

 Getting your angles right is critical to catching more fish when float fishing.
 If you aren’t sure about getting the right angles, you should check out my page Centerpin Fishing: An Expert Centerpin Guide Explains It.

-You will want to use only as much weight as you need to in order to get the bait down.
+You will want to use only as much weight as you need to get the bait down.
 You then only use a float that can handle all that weight.
 If you need more weight, you upsize your float, if you need less weight, you downsize your float.

 As you can see in the diagram, if I am fishing in a river where most spots are 3 to 6 feet deep, but 1 or 2 spots are 7 to 15 feet deep, I still use the same leader, but I just simply slide my float up the line to the desired depth and leave my shot line and everything else exactly as it is.